mdulin2/SC5/README.md

 	- Things like this
 	- https://www.instructables.com/ProjectMF-blue-box-phreaking-demo/
 - Slide Rule:
+	- Raven slide rule has a solver engine.
+Hosting ONLY this one and moving the verification to a backend would work pretty well.
 	- https://www.sliderules.org/
 - Soldering: Likely need funding and a custom PCB to do this one.
 - I'm in video